Bitcoin-Factory/ML-Test-Client/README.md

 ## Upgrade

-The procedure to upgrade this App is the following.
-Open a Terminal at the ML-Test-Client folder.
+The procedure to upgrade this App is the following: Open a Terminal at the ML-Test-Client folder.
 The you need to pull again the app repository and the WebRTC repository.

 ```sh
 git pull